vissa96/Build-Alexa-Skills/README.md

 # Important

-This is not my full implementation for Alexa skills, but a part of code for what I built for Microland.
-Please get in touch through my email for further information.
+This is not my full implementation for Alexa skills, but a part of code for what I built.
+I extended this to connect with muiltiple platforms and gather information to enhance customer experience.
+Please get in touch through email for further information.